-To fulfil all the demands of the customer, IT Teams must quickly respond to new business requests and deliver fast, reliable, safe, error free solutions.
+To fulfill all the demands of the customer, IT Teams must quickly respond to new business requests and deliver fast, reliable, safe, error free solutions.
 An error in space cannot be readily fixed by sending an on-site engineer.
 The way we need to work on the MarsLander mission is new.
 We are learning as we go.
 We need to be flexible and continuously learn and improve our services and capabilities in small steps to ensure that we are continually aligned with customer needs.
 At the same time we are more and more dependent upon an eco-system of partners and suppliers who must also be aligned and flexible to changing needs.

 We also need to work in multifunctional teams to share knowledge, reduce handoffs, prevent mis-communication and ensure all are aligned to realizing customer needs and to increase the flow of work.

 The mission of your team is clear:

 Launch a rocket with the MarsLander on board, bring it to Mars and collect valuable data for Universities and Research Centers.